homeodor/DobrynyaConfigurator/README.md

 - **Do really custom stuff with your Dobrynya.** You can totally examine the code, find some dirty secrets of the communication with Dobrynya and possibly use it to create your own custom apps and setups, such as in Cycling74’s Max.
 Care to automatically change your banks/patches on a certain event?
 It is totally possible.
 - **Check out Web HID, specifically a HF2 protocol.** There are barely ANY examples of the Microsoft’s [HF2](https://github.com/microsoft/uf2/blob/master/hf2.md) firmware upload protocol.
 Now there are.

+## Electron app

+There is a basic support for the standalone [Electron-based](https://electronjs.org) app, but this is not a priority at the moment.
+From what I see, it works apart from the firmware update.
+However, the code may be ugly and/or unsafe.

 # How Dobrynya works

 Here are some details that will help you understand the underpinnings of the Configurator and the device.